abdulrahmanmagdy01/fnp-E-Commerce-Sales-Analysis/README.md

 ## 📌 Project Overview

-we build a complete Dashboard using Microsoft Excel, including Power Query, Data Modeling and Pivot Tables.
+We build a complete Dashboard using Microsoft Excel, including Power Query, Data Modeling and Pivot Tables.
-The analysis focuses on retail products sales and answers key business Different questions.
+The analysis focuses on retail product sales and answers key business questions.

 ---